This WordPress plugin provides site administrators with the ability to turn on and off specific post editor (Gutenberg) content blocks.

 Some blocks will not be able to be disabled because they are already used by at least one post or page on the site.
 You can only disable blocks that are not currently in use.
 If a block is in use by at least one post, the number of uses will be listed next to that block, along with a link to the block audit page.

-Go to the Block Audit page (under
+Go to the Usage Summary page (under

 ફાળો આપનાર & ડેવલપર્સ